Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that the CAPTCHA is triggered after 3 consecutive failed login attempts.

-**Steps:**
-1. Open the login page.
+**Acceptance Criteria:**
-2. Enter a valid email address.
+1. The user enters a valid email address.
-3. Enter an invalid password.
+2. The user enters an invalid password.
-4. Click the "Login" button.
+3. The user clicks the "Login" button.
-5. Repeat steps 2-4 two more times.
+4. Steps 1-3 are repeated two more times.

-**Expected Result:**
-- CAPTCHA is triggered after the third failed attempt.
+5. After the third failed attempt, the CAPTCHA is displayed.
+6. The user remains on the login page.

 **Data Set:**
 - Valid Email: `valid.email@abtasty.com`